What is an LMS?

 What are the benefits of an LMS?

-Learning Management System (LMS) advantages include the ability to capture compliance training, reduce the amount of time and effort to managing organizational-wide learning, reduce skills gaps with to a better way to distribute and encourage a learning culture, and increase visibility to learning effectiveness to optimize programs.
+Learning Management System (LMS) advantages include the ability to capture compliance training, reduce the amount of time and effort to managing organizational-wide learning, reduce skills gaps with a better way to distribute and encourage a learning culture, and increase visibility to learning effectiveness to optimize programs.

 What are some key learning management system features you should look for?